-Policy LU-4.3: Establish a new, reduced minimum lot size applied throughout residential zones to support affordability, more opportunities for fee-simple ownership, and housing supply objectives.
+Policy LU-4.3: Review the reduction of minimum lot sizes applied in residential zones to support housing affordability and more opportunities for fee-simple ownership.

-In conjunction with implementation of Policy LU-4.2, this policy would help enable housing production and could increase access to opportunity by providing more options for people to access home ownership.
+In conjunction with implementation of policies to optimize middle housing, this policy would help enable housing production and could increase access to opportunity by providing more options for people to access home ownership.

-Policy LU-4.4: Locate the highest intensity residential areas close to shops and services, employment centers, and transportation hubs.
+Policy LU-4.4: Locate the highest intensity residential areas in and near Urban Growth Centers and neighborhood centers.
+Expand housing capacity outside of Urban Growth Centers and neighborhood centers by optimizing middle housing.